chenyingyu-main/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...
-> * We realized that the wording could be more varied — in our previous script, the bear’s responses were all pre-set, which made the interaction feel rigid and unnatural. → This time, we plan to **have a real person responding behind the scenes** (for demonstration purposes).
+> * We realized that the wording could be more varied — in our previous script, the bear’s responses were all pre-set, which made the interaction feel rigid and unnatural. → This time, we plan to have a **real person responding** behind the scenes (for demonstration purposes).
-> * The timing also needs improvement.
-Sometimes, when the user pauses, it means they are thinking, but the bear’s response **interrupts their thought process.** → We might add a **button** to manually activate or deactivate the bear’s responses.
+> * Sometimes, when the user pauses, it means they are thinking, but the bear’s response **interrupts** their thought process. → We plan to add a **recording button** (with a light indicator): when the button is pressed and the light is on, it records; pressing it again turns off the light and stops recording.
-> * As seen in Part A of the video, when the user finds the solution, the bear sometimes continues asking questions because it’s unaware of the situation, which can be confusing. → To fix this, we could use a **button or positive keywords** like “Oh, I got it!” to let the bear know when to deactivate.
+> * As seen in Part A of the video, when the user finds the solution, the bear sometimes continues asking questions because it’s unaware of the situation, which can be confusing. → We could add a **button (OFF)** to deactivate the bear, or let it **detect  keywords** (from recording button) such as “Oh, I’m good” to automatically end the session.
+> * Starting the interaction too abruptly feels awkward. → We plan to include a **greeting phase**, where the bear first greets the user and confirms what problem they are working on before beginning the conversation.

 2. What are other modes of interaction _beyond speech_ that you might also use to clarify how to interact?

-> Button control to activate/deactivate the bear.
-(Alternatively, users could tap or pat the bear’s head to start or pause the interaction.)
->
-> There could also be some non-speech audio cues, such as beeping sounds to indicate that the bear is recording or responding.
+> We plan to include **two physical buttons with LED indicators** to make the interaction clearer.
+One is a **recording button**, which lights up while recording to show that the bear is “listening.”
+The other is a **OFF button** that allows the user to manually deactivate the bear at any time.
+These physical controls help users easily understand the system’s current state and reduce confusion during interaction.

 3. Make a new storyboard, diagram and/or script based on these reflections.

 ## Prototype your system

 The system should:
-* use the Raspberry Pi
+* ✅ use the Raspberry Pi
-* use one or more sensors
+* ✅ use one or more sensors: 2 buttons
-* require participants to speak to it.
+* ✅ require participants to speak to it.

 *Document how the system works*